jsgarvin/cloud_encrypted_sync/README.md

 ### Available Settings

 CES requires the following configuration settings.
-Any of thse may alternatively be placed in the `config.rc.yml` except for `--data-dir` (which tells CES which folder contains the config file to use).
+Any of these may alternatively be placed in the `config.rc.yml` except for `--data-dir` (which tells CES which folder contains the config file to use).

-* `--adapter=ADAPTERNAME` The name of the adapter to use.
+* `--adapter ADAPTERNAME` The name of the adapter to use.
 See instructions for your preferred adapter for instructions of what to place here.
-* `--encryption-key=XXX`  The encryption key (shocking, I know).
+* `--encryption-key XXX`  The encryption key (shocking, I know).

 In addition to these settings, your chosen adapter will probably also have additional adapter specific settings as well, such as credentials to log into your cloud storage account.
 Adapter